-These independent bookstores in NYC are well-stocked with some of the best and most affordable new, used, rare and specialty books out there.
-We can all agree that The Strand Bookstore is one of the best bookstores in NYC, but we’d be remiss if we didn’t spread the indie love by highlighting some of the smaller, lesser-known shops located across our fine city.
-Our city’s known for housing some of the best NYC authors, such as Patti Smith, Joan Didion and Herman Melville, and at these stores, you can find their works along with everything from feminist anthologies and resistance manuals to antiquarian cookbooks and foreign screenplays.
+Along with its vast selection of excellent museums, NYC is known for having some of the best bookstores ever.
+And if you're looking for new, used, rare and specialty favorites, these shops will certainly have some special surprises for you.
+Our city’s known for housing some of the best NYC authors, such as Patti Smith, Ariel Levy and Herman Melville, and at these stores, you can find their works along with everything from feminist anthologies to foreign screenplays.

 RECOMMENDED: Full guide to shopping in NYC